ksaifullah/ksaifullah/README.md

 I usually start working a little before 9 AM and finish around 5 PM.
 I work from home 4 out of 5 days a week and go to office typically on Thursdays.
 I have got a dedicated room with ergonomic office setup at home.

-My typical days mostly have meetings with immediate teams and external different stakeholders.
+My typical days mostly have meetings with immediate teams and external stakeholders.
 I also allocate some time for study and technical deep dive.

+In the evenings, I help kids with their homeworks, make our dinner ready, scroll through social media and sometimes focus on personal developments.

+My weekends are full-on with household chores and cooking, volunteering in a community school and sometimes kids activities.

 ## Communicate